Farming with Trees (Agroforestry)

 Alley cropping

 Alley cropping is the practice of growing rows of trees or shrubs in between alleys of crops.
 It is a great practice for transitioning cultivated fields to perennial crops.
+Learn more about alley cropping on the Association of Temperate Agroforestry website.

 If you have feedback on this webpage, fill out this form.
 If you have questions about agroforestry on your land, contact:

 Page written by Tony Johnson and Scott Hershberger (UW–Madison Extension).
-Last updated March 2026.
+Last updated May 2026.

 Additional photo credits: